songokas/hvents/README.md

  Listen for an http call

- event.data or template can be used to control what to return as a response
+ event.data or response_body can be used to control what to return as a response

 ```yaml
     api_listen: